h

 R -v- NM – Snaresbrook Crown Court [2025]

-Jay is sole counsel in a case where his client is accused of being the leader of a gang in east London who deal class A drugs on a large scale and possess firearms.
+Jay was sole counsel in a case where his client was accused of being the leader of a gang in east London who deal class A drugs on a large scale and possess firearms.
+The defendant was acquitted of the firearms offences after trial.
+He was the only one.

 R -v- KF – Winchester Crown Court [2024]